meyvain/meyvain.com/content/portfolio/Beyond the Client's Assumptions.md

 <figure>
   <img class="fit image" src="images/fulls/Case 1 - Client digital workshop results page.avif" />
-  <figcaption>A snapshot from Mural, a digital whiteboard, used for a digital co-creation and strategy workshop we help with our client, 2022.</figcaption>
+  <figcaption>A snapshot from Mural, a digital whiteboard, used for a digital co-creation and strategy workshop we held with our client, 2022.</figcaption>
 </figure>

 Using Mural functions to co-create when hosting a strategy workshop online with our clients, allowed us to collaborate and align instantly.
-Participants where able to vote and prioritise identified user needs and opportunity areas, as well as highlighting potential risks and barriers and clarify and highlight where our team needed more direction in an interactive manner.
+Participants were able to vote and prioritise identified user needs and opportunity areas, as well as highlighting potential risks and barriers and clarify and highlight where our team needed more direction in an interactive manner.

 ## Strategic Impact & Long-Term Partnership